 We entered into a first services agreement with Blue Companion, dated May 16, 2017 (as amended on December 22, 2017 and December 7, 2018), providing for the development of a clinical data platform in relation to our SARA-OBS study.
-At the time we entered into this agreement, our then Chief Medical Officer, Susanna Del Signore, had a controlling interest in Blue Companion and was its legal representative.
-The agreement provides for a fixed remuneration of €551,000.
+At the time we entered into this agreement, our then Chief Medical Officer, Susanna Del Signore (who left the Company in July 2018), had a controlling interest in Blue Companion and was its legal representative.
+The agreement provides for a fixed remuneration of £551,000.
 This agreement, as amended, was terminated on October 31, 2019.